EyckWu/XinWeather/README.md

 # XinWeather
-a simple to check weather
+a simple app to check weather forecast